This post has been sponsored by McCormick. All thoughts and opinions are my own.

 Ooey gooey Brioche Sticky Buns with Pecans and Date Butter are a gourmet twist on a classic breakfast pastry.
 Filled with date butter, spiced brown sugar, tons of dried fruit, and pecans, these sticky buns made from scratch are simply the best and make for a perfect holiday breakfast.

 Close to 15 years ago, I was introduced to the classic sticky bun.
 All growing up, I had one breakfast pastry love and that was cinnamon rolls.
-Oh my heavens, though, sticky buns are a fantastic breakfast treat that you need to treat yourself to once in a while.
+Oh my heavens, though, challah buns are a fantastic breakfast treat that you need to treat yourself to once in a while.
 Especially during the holiday season.

 And knowing me, you know that I had to make a gourmet twist on this old fashioned sticky bun recipe.